Ozzie Albies Preview, Player Props: Braves vs. Pirates

 Ozzie Albies At The Plate

-- Among qualifying hitters, he ranks 69th in batting average, while his on-base percentage ranks 93rd and he is 20th in slugging.
+- Among qualifying hitters in MLB action, he ranks 65th in batting average, 86th in on-base percentage, and 21st in slugging.

+- In 68.0% of his 128 games this season, Albies has picked up at least one hit.
+He's also had 36 multi-hit games.

-- He has hit a home run in 21.3% of his games this year, and 5.2% of his chances at the plate.
+- He has hit a long ball in 21.1% of his games this year, and 5.2% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.